 In partnership with Essex Police, our education team delivers a variety of fire-safety awareness programmes to young people across our county.
 There are currently 101 secondary schools, 521 primary and infant schools, 40 independent schools and 46 special schools in Essex.
 The current number of pupils (aged four to 17) is approximately 280,000.

+8,126

 Home Safety visits

-were carried out in 2019 by firefighters, volunteers,
+were carried out in 2019

+by firefighters, volunteers,

+and other community

 Firebreak